BenjaminSchwenker/tbsw/INSTALL.md

 $ cmake --build .
 ```

-Add bin/ to PATH and lib/ to LD_LIBRARY_PATH.
 For the sh shell family do:

 ```
 $ . bin/thisroot.sh